 If someone wants to spend their money on digital collectibles, they have a right to do so, even if it makes no sense and even if it’s wasteful.
 Artists are paid for their work, and collectors scratch that insatiable itch of ownership.
 No harm done, right?

 Unfortunately, it’s not that simple.
 And this is where things start to quickly fall apart.

-Once an asset has been sold on an NFT marketplace and a unique identifier has been generated for it, it's recorded indelibly on a blockchain, and there's no way to tamper with it or misrepresent the product to future buyers.
+Once an asset has been sold on an NFT marketplace and a unique identifier has been generated for it, it’s recorded indelibly on that particular blockchain, and there’s no way to tamper with it or misrepresent the product to future buyers.
 Everyone can easily look up an NFT and compare it to the NFT of an item currently listed on the marketplace.

 That’s all good and well, but it’s also a circular problem for first-time NFTs.
 Because unless you know the seller, you have no way of verifying the authenticity of the listed item.
 For all you know, you may be buying the NFT for a counterfeit.
 The NFT is technically valid because it’s just a hash; in this case, it happens to uniquely identify a counterfeit.
 But that’s not exactly helpful, is it?

 The incident undermines one of the things that make NFTs so attractive: the fact that they offer cryptographically secure authenticity.
 But the problem is that authenticity is dependent on the seller being who they say they are.

 Where there is money involved, there will always be scammers trying to exploit people.
 If NFTs are unable to prevent counterfeiting, then of what use are they to anyone?
 A proof of ownership is meaningless if the underlying asset is a fake.

 Suppose you’re able to verify that an asset listed on an NFT market is legitimate and not a counterfeit.
 Are you in the clear then?